 Camera Control – AV Foundation (macOS Only)

-It appears that some Black Magic Design video capture interfaces now work with Moving Light Assistant.
-The tests were using macOS 10.14.3 with the BlackMagic Desktop Video drivers 10.11.2 installed.
-The interface was the BlackMagic Design UltraStudio Mini Recorder.
+Some Black Magic Design video capture interfaces will work with Moving Light Assistant.
+Successful tests were using macOS 13.1(ARM) and 12.6 (Intel) with the BlackMagic Desktop Video drivers 12.4.2 installed.
+The interface was the BlackMagic Design UltraStudio Mini Recorder 3G.
 In Moving Light Assistant use the AV Foundation connection.
 You may need to hit the Refresh button for the interface to be displayed.

 If your device does not appear, check that you can open the BlackMagic Desktop Video Setup application and see your device.
 Ensure that you have the correct video source selected.
 If after installing the latest drivers the setup application is not showing your device, check